baselAA33/Personal-Website/README.md

-# baselaa33.github.io
+Responsive Personal Website

 Took the opportunity to learn HTML and CSS in my winter break, and created a personal wesbite about myself as a mini CS project.
-Will start to learn React and JavaScript soon to learn to make even better and appealing websites.
+Currently learning React and JavaScript to make the website more appealing.

 View the website: https://baselaa33.github.io/